kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 ### Version Skew Strategy

-ClusterReferenceGrant describes resolving fields from multiple versions other API's.
-The ClusterReferenceGrant controller will need to use the most preferred API version available.
-API Authors may update their ClusterReferenceGrants with version skew between the resources of their group.
+ReferenceStrategy describes resolving fields from multiple versions other API's.
+The ReferenceStrategy controller will need to use the most preferred API version available.
+API Authors may update their ReferenceStrategies with version skew between the resources of their group.

 There will be some implementations that support both the API defined by Gateway